zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 This is English as a Second Language Podcast episod e 1,125.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles California.

 Visit our website at ESLPod.com, or become a member  of ESL Podcast.
-If you do, you can download our eight- to ten-page Learnin g Guide that contains a complete transcript of everything we say, plus a co mplete glossary with definitions and sample sentences, cultural notes, a nd a whole lot more.
+If you do, you can download our eight- to ten-page Learning Guide that contains a complete transcript of everything we say, plus a co mplete glossary with definitions and sample sentences, cultural notes, a nd a whole lot more.

 This episode is a dialogue between Bethany and Nath an about giving someone something alcoholic to drink.
 Let’s get started.